-The General Fund accounts for the Township's financial resources that are not included in any other fund.
+The General Fund comprises the Township's financial resources not allocated to any other fund.
 Principal sources of revenue are taxes, licenses and permits, and departmental earnings.

 Real Estate

 This represents all real estate tax payments collected for the current year tax levy.
 The projected 2025 revenue is \$3,100,000.
 In 2025, the Township's real estate tax revenue will decrease to \$2,623,060.
 This decrease is due to a 0.299 mill decrease in the General Fund.